 Adults with ADHD are more likely to perform poorly and change employers frequently, have less job satisfaction and fewer occupational achievements.

-ADHD cannot be ccompletely cured, but many of the symptoms that interfere with functioning and cause distress can be controlled with a combination of medication (Concerta, Ritalin, Aderall, among others) and psycho-social therapy.
+ADHD cannot be ccompletely cured, but many of the symptoms that interfere with functioning and cause distress can be controlled with a combination of medication (Concerta, Ritalin, Adderall, and Vyvanse, among others) and psycho-social therapy.
 Organization aids like calendars, planners, task managers and timers are other ways to help people with ADHD function better.

 Opinions and controversies